noddde

 Read Model

 Projections follow the same extraction pattern as aggregates.
-Query handlers and view reducers are standalone functions imported into the defineProjection queryHandlers and on maps:
+Query handlers are typed with InferProjectionQueryHandler and on-entries are the event reducers that build the view.
+Both are standalone functions imported into the defineProjection queryHandlers and on maps:

 // hotel-booking.ts (projection)